po5/thumbfast/README.md

 `min_thumbnails`, `max_thumbnails`: Number of thumbnails.
 Default to 1 and 120.
 `spawn_first`: Spawn thumbnailer on file load for faster initial thumbnails.
 Defaults to no.
 `network`: Enable on remote files.
 Defaults to no.
 `audio`: Enable on audio files.
 Defaults to no.
 `hwdec`: Enable hardware decoding.
 Defaults to no.
-`use_lua_io`: Windows only: write directly to pipe (requires LuaJIT).
+`direct_io`: Windows only: write directly to pipe (requires LuaJIT).
 Should improve performance, ymmv.

 ## For UI developers: How to add thumbfast support to your script
 Declare the thumbfast state variable near the top of your script.